 AnalyticDB for MySQL allows you to use external tables to import and export data.
-This topic describes how to query Apsara File Storage for HDFS data by using an external mapping table of AnalyticDB MySQL and import the data to AnalyticDB MySQL.
+This topic describes how to use an external table to query Apsara File Storage for HDFS data and import the data to AnalyticDB for MySQL Data Warehouse Edition (V3.0).

 Prerequisites

-- An Apsara File Storage for HDFS cluster is created, and the data that you want to import is stored in an Apsara File Storage for HDFS folder.
-In this topic, the data is stored in the hdfs_import_test_data.csv folder.
+• An Apsara File Storage for HDFS cluster is created, and the data that you want to import is stored in an Apsara File Storage for HDFS folder.
+In this example, the data is stored in the hdfs_import_test_data.csv folder.

-- The following service access ports for the AnalyticDB MySQL cluster are configured in the Apsara File Storage for HDFS cluster:
+• The following service access ports for the AnalyticDB for MySQL cluster are configured in the Apsara File Storage for HDFS cluster:

-- If the AnalyticDB MySQL cluster is in elastic mode, you must turn on ENI in the Network Information section of the Cluster Information page.
+• If the AnalyticDB for MySQL cluster is in elastic mode, you must turn on ENI in the Network Information section of the Cluster Information page.
+Turn on ENI

 Procedure